We strongly feel that the working professionals are the ones who

 • Collecting blood normals for each species.

 Much of our knowledge on oiled bird care is learned during actual spill responses where many animals are presented for our care, where we are given the immediate opportunity to apply new techniques and gain information on managing large numbers of birds.
 The life of birds always takes precedent over our research.
 Our goal is to continually improve the science of oiled wildlife rehabilitation.
 We also co-sponsor an Effects on Oiled Wildlife Conference.
-See info on the last meeting held in New Orleans, LA in 2012
+EOW website (More info coming soon)

 Oil ingested by wildlife can damage internal organs such as the liver and kidneys, as well as destroy tissue in the digestive system.
 The development of medical treatments can reverse these effects and are crucial to insure the survival of these animals.